-- The student's access to IT facilities may be withdrawn during the suspension.
-Suspension may be subject to further qualification, such as permission to take an examination or submit an assignment. - v.
-A suspended student should seek guidance from their School on how they might nevertheless best continue their studies. - vi.
-A student may seek a review of a decision to suspend or of the conditions attached to the suspension.
-They can request a review at any point during the suspension through a written request submitted to the Director of Academic Services.
-Any such request should provide appropriate supporting evidence. - vii.
-Where a student is suspended but the Disciplinary Panel (and any subsequent appeal) is delayed because of the decision by the University to defer action pending police investigations or any related proceedings, the student's suspension may last until resolution of the police investigations or any related proceedings. - viii.
-Where a student is suspended, the Director of Academic Services will inform the student's Head of School and Personal Tutor, the Head of Student Services and Assistant Registrars, the University's Security Team, IT Services, Finance and the Student Union as appropriate to implement the conditions of the suspension.
+- v) The student's access to IT facilities may be withdrawn during the suspension.
+Suspension may be subject to further qualification, such as permission to take an examination or submit an assignment. - vi) A suspended student should seek guidance from their School on how they might nevertheless best continue their studies. - vii) A student may seek a review of a decision to suspend or of the conditions attached to the suspension.
+They can request a review at any point during the suspension through a written request submitted to the Director for Students.
+Any such request should provide appropriate supporting evidence. - viii)Where a student is suspended, but the Disciplinary Panel, and, any subsequent appeal, is delayed because of the decision by the University to defer action pending police investigations or any related proceedings the student's suspension may last until resolution of the police investigations or any related proceedings. - ix) Where a student is suspended, the Director for Students will inform the student's Head of School and Personal Tutor, the Academic Registrar, the University's Security Team, Student Support Services, IT Services, Finance and the Student Union as appropriate to implement the conditions of the suspension.
 Details of the case will however remain confidential. - d.
-Where a student is studying on a Tier 4 visa, the Assistant Registrar (Admissions) should confirm any potential impact on the student's visa.

-6) Confidentiality and recording of disciplinary matters
+Where a student is studying on a Tier 4 visa, the Academic Registrar should confirm any potential impact on the student's visa. - 6) Confidentiality and recording of disciplinary matters - a.

-- a.
 The proceedings of a Disciplinary Panel shall remain confidential, with the exception of its verdict and any sanction imposed (which is communicated only to those persons that are required to implement the sanctions). - b.
-The student's University record will retain a summary of the allegations and the outcome of any investigation and Disciplinary Panel, as well as any appeal. - c.
+The student's University record will retain a summary of the allegations and the outcome of any investigation and Disciplinary Panel as well as any appeal. - c.
 Where appropriate, findings and sanctions imposed may be referred to in references which are requested for students. - d.
-Where a student is subject to the sanction of suspension or expulsion the Director of Academic Services will inform the Student's Head of School and Personal Tutor, the Head of Student Services and Assistant Registrars, the University's Security Team, IT Services, Finance and the Student Union as appropriate to implement the conditions of the suspension.
+Where a student is subject to the sanction of suspension or expulsion the Director for Students will inform will inform the student's Head of School and Personal Tutor, the Academic Registrar, the University's Security Team, Student Support Services, IT Services, Finance and the Student Union as appropriate to implement the conditions of the suspension.
 Details of the case will however remain confidential.

 - e.
-Where a third party who is a member of the University (staff or student), has been involved in a case as a victim of the alleged incident, the University may, on request, provide the third party with information on whether the case is being considered, and the outcome of any Disciplinary investigation or Panel. - f.
+Where a third party, who is a member of the University (staff or student), has been involved in a case as a victim of the alleged incident, the University may, on request, provide the third party with information on whether the case is being considered, and the outcome of any Disciplinary investigation or Panel. - f.
 Where the third party is external to the University, the University would not normally provide information with regards to specific cases but may exceptionally do so where the information could potentially impact on the wellbeing of the third party.
 A written record of all such instances, with grounds for disclosure, will be kept.